-Yuma has a total population of 77,515 and a student population of 7,984.
-Of these students, 7,984 are enrolled in schools that offer x ray technician programs.
+With an overall population of 9,237 and a student population of 6,622, approximately 6,622 of Wharton students attend one of Wharton's schools that offer x ray technician programs.

-Many x ray technology graduates choose to work as x ray technicians after graduation.
-If you choose to follow that path and remain in Yuma, your job prospects are good.
-The number of x ray technicians in Yuma is expected to increase by 17% by the year 2018.
-This anticipated change is faster than the projected nationwide trend for x ray technicians.
+After graduating with your credentials in x ray technology, if you decide to work as a x ray technician in Wharton, your job prospects are good.
+By the year 2018, the number of x ray technicians is expected to increase by 26% in Wharton.
+This projected change is faster than the projected nationwide trend for x ray technicians.